stackmutt/whoisd/README.md

 }
 ```

-- example of the formating where used {date} and name field has not present, the result is {date} will be replaced by current date in RFC3339 format
+- is the example of the formating where used {date}, because the name of the field has not present, the result is {date} will be replaced by CURRENT date in RFC3339 format

 ### TODO

 - in memory storage
 - Rest API
-- update strorage records by Rest API
+- update storage records by Rest API

 Copyright (c) 2014 Igor Dolzhikov